J95Ortiz/Real-Madrid-Quiz/README.md

 They suggested that if the button was visible to a user, they might try and skip a question if they didn't know the answer, which would most likely affect their experience on the Site.

 To prevent a user skipping the question altogether and prompt them to at least have a guess, the "Next" button is only visible and actionable once the question has been answered.
-This way the User might actually get the answer right even if they didn't know what it was and guessed, giving them a better experience on the platform.
+This way the User might actually get the answer right even if they guessed it, giving them a better experience on the platform.

 ![Next Button Computer View Hover](assets/readme_images/quiz.HTML_computer_view_correct_nextBtn_hover.png)

 ### RESULTS SCREEN

-The Results Screen design is meant to be consistent with the rest of the site by maintaining the same colour scheme as the Instructions and Question pages.
+The Results Screen design is intended to be consistent with the rest of the site by maintaining the same colour scheme and a similar layout to the Instructions and Question pages.

-Once a User gets to this screen, the display will show them how many questions they answered correctly, directions on how to go back to the instructions page and a personalised message which changes depending on their score.
+Once a user gets to this screen, the display will show them how many questions they answered correctly, directions on how to go back to the instructions page and a personalised message which changes depending on their score.

 The "Play Again" button is styled and when hovered over is responsive in the same way the "Next" button is.